rbkh17willis/chat-app/README.md

-# Fuse App
+# Chat App
-This is a project created for the careerFoundry Full Stack Development Course.
-It is a chat app for mobile devices made using React Native as the framework.
+This is a project is for mobile devices made using React Native as the framework.
 The app will provide users with a chat interface and options to share images and their location.
+This is a mobile application tested through Expo.
+Firestore and Firebase served as the main database and storage for user messages.

 # Features and Requirements
 Key Features: